-As the designated SUA, MA confirms that, prior to applying the IFF to Title III available funding, the following set-asides are deducted:
+As the designated SUA, AGE confirms that, prior to applying the IFF to Title III available funding, the following set-asides are deducted:

 State Plan Administration (SPA): As permitted under OAA language, five percent (5%) of the total amount of the Title III allotments made to the State for a given FFY are allocated for SPA to carry out the purpose and missions of the OAA as assigned to AGE.

-Area Plan Administration (APA): Following the application of the SPA allotment, the MA State Unit on Aging determines that ten percent (10%) of the remaining balance of the allotments is determined to be available for paying not more than 75 percent (75%) of the cost of APA.
+Area Plan Administration (APA): Following the application of the SPA allotment, the MA SUA determines that ten percent (10%) of the remaining balance of the allotments is determined to be available for paying not more than 75 percent (75%) of the cost of APA.
 The APA distribution to the 20 AAAs is based on the IFF formula.

 State Long-Term Care Ombudsman Office, Administration: In order to engage an effective ombudsman program, AGE and the Office of the State Ombudsman have determined that $300,000.00 be applied from Title III-B Supportive Services funding prior to the implementation of the IFF distribution to the AAAs.

 Long Term Care Ombudsman Program: In alignment with Sections 304(d)(1)(A) and 712 of the OAA, $1,424,137.00 of Title III-B Supportive Services funding is allocated for distribution to the local Ombudsman entities.
 As presented in Attachment B, Funding Allocation – Ombudsman Program, this funding distribution is determined by the State Long-Term Care Ombudsman Office and is reduced from Title III-B prior to the application of the IFF to the AAAs.

+Disaster Funds: Massachusetts does not plan to set aside funds for disasters prior to application of the Intrastate Funding Formula (IFF).
+Accordingly, disaster funds will not be reserved before the IFF calculation is performed.

 Ensuring Continued Fairness and Equity in the Distribution of OAA Title III Funds

 To ensure continued fairness and equity in the distribution of Older Americans Act (OAA) Title III funds, AGE remains committed to using the best available data in alignment with federal guidance.
-Until now, AGE has used data derived from the 2010 U.S. Census due to delays in the release of the 2020 Census data caused by the COVID-19 pandemic.
+Through Federal Fiscal Year (FFY) 2026, AGE used data derived from the 2010 U.S. Census due to delays in the release of the 2020 Census data caused by the COVID-19 pandemic.

-For Federal Fiscal Year (FFY) 2026, AGE will continue using 2010 Census data to ensure stability and continuity.
+For FFY2026, AGE continued using the 2010 Census data to ensure stability and continuity.
 However, beginning in FFY2027, AGE will initiate a phased transition to incorporate 2020 Census data and revised demographic definitions into the IFF.
-This three-year phase-in—from FFY2027 through FFY2029—is designed to promote a smooth, equitable shift, minimizing disruption to Area Agencies on Aging (AAAs) and the communities they serve.
+This three-year phase-in—from FFY2027 through FFY2029—is designed to promote a smooth, equitable shift, minimizing disruption to AAAs and the communities they serve and giving AAAs adequate time to adapt to changes in funding allocations.

 Importantly, AGE is not changing the structure of the formula and the six demographic factors.
 Only the underlying data inputs and selected definitions will be updated to reflect current population realities more accurately.

 To ensure transparency and collaboration, the proposed three-year phase-in plan for incorporating 2020 Census data was presented to AAA Executive Directors and AAA planners, who had the opportunity to ask questions and provide feedback.
-Additionally, they were informed about the public comment period for the draft State Plan, where the phase-in approach was also described, and were encouraged to submit input as part of that process.
+Additionally, they were informed about the public comment period for the draft State Plan Amendment, where the phase-in approach was also described, and were encouraged to share widely with network partners and submit input as part of that process.

+AGE also supported the AAA network in preparing for the phase-in period by developing and distributing funding projection calculators for both Title III and NSIP.
+These tools were shared with AAA Executive Directors, planners, and fiscal managers to help agencies estimate potential FFY2027 through FFY2029 funding scenarios for planning purposes.